dmbarbour/wikilon/docs/AwelonLang.md

 ## Evaluation

 Evaluation of an Awelon program results in an equivalent Awelon program, hopefully one from which it is easier to extract information or efficiently perform further evaluations.
 Awelon's primary evaluation mode proceeds by pure, local rewriting.
-The four primitives rewrite based on simple pattern matching:
+The four primitives rewrite by simple pattern matching:

             [B][A]a => A[B]         (apply)
             [B][A]b => [[B]A]       (bind)
                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Words rewrite to their evaluated definitions - this is called linking.
-However, words link *lazily* to preserve human-meaningful hypermedia link structure in the evaluated output where feasible.
-Words do not link unless doing so leads to additional rewrites of primitives or annotations, something more interesting than a simple inlining of the word's evaluated definition.
+Words rewrite to their evaluated definitions.
+However, words do not rewrite unless doing so leads to additional rewrites of primitives or annotations - a result other than trivial inlining of the word's evaluated definition.
+This constraint can be called 'lazy linking', and it supports various performance and aesthetic goals.
+An undefined word represents an unknown and does not evaluate further.

 Awelon's evaluation strategy is simple: